 Miguel sighed to himself over her phrasing before rubbing the back of his neck with the hand tattooed as if it was wrapped in a rosary.
 “Rémy.”

 “If gettin’ you high makes you wanna fuck me all night, what happens if I get a couple rounds of that apple shit in you?”
 With that, Kandy jumped down off the wall before it doubled in height.

 He stopped walking and sat her bag down on the cement while waiting for her to come back to him.
 Feeling him no longer beside her, she glanced over her shoulder to see him standing there silently.
-That familiar aloof and contemplative demeanour she first saw in the car park when he caught up with her was back.
+That familiar aloof and contemplative demeanor she first saw in the car park when he caught up with her was back.
 Folding her arms over her chest, she walked the few feet to stand in front of him.

 “I only get a little for special occasions.
 So don’t keep none of that shit in the house.
-No tequila, no beer, nothin’, okay?”
+No tequila, no beer, no nothin’, okay?”
 His brows settled low over his eyes for a surprisingly stern, almost parental edge to his expression.
 He meant business.

-Kandy nodded and began to wonder what tended to happen when all that bottled up intensity got soaked in alcohol.
+Kandy nodded and began to wonder what tended to happen when all that bottled-up intensity got soaked in alcohol.
 “When was the last time?”

 “Just after we moved here a few years ago.
 Thought I could just chill and have a few.”

 He shook his head and she nodded again in understanding.

 Reaching out to him, Kandy hooked a few of her fingers into the hem of his grey cotton tank top for a coy little tug of the fabric.
 “Does my smoking bother you?”